Green Turtle (comics)

 The Green Turtle is a superhero originally published by Rural Home Publications.
-He first appeared in Blazing Comics (1944), and was created by Chinese-American cartoonist Chu F. Hing.
-While the original run of the character lasted only five issues, the Green Turtle is notable for three factors.
+He first appeared in Blazing Comics #1 (June 1944), and was created by Chinese-American cartoonist Chu F. Hing.
+While the original run of the character lasted only five issues, the Green Turtle is notable for two factors.
 First, during WWII, the stories represented the Chinese in U.S. popular media as heroic partners fighting the Axis.
 One issue begins with the banner 美國及中華民國 (the United States united with the Chinese Republic), and features a U.S. general joining Chinese guerrillas in battle.
 During the war, U.S. depictions of the Pacific theatre were typically racialized; the "Yellow Peril" stereotypes applied to the Japanese were originally anti-Chinese and portrayed Asians as racial enemies of Western civilization.
 Second, the character is often identified as the first Asian-American comic book hero.
-These factors inspired a contemporary graphic novel on the Green Turtle, Shadow Hero, by Gene Luen Yang, whose American Born Chinese was the first work in a comics format to be nominated for the National Book Award.
+These factors inspired a contemporary miniseries on the Green Turtle, The shadow Hero, by Gene Luen Yang, whose American Born Chinese was the first work in a comics format to be nominated for the National Book Award.

+The superheroic Green Turtle, battling Japanese forces in wartime China, appeared in the first five issues of Blazing Comics (June 1944-March 1945) before it was discontinued after six issues and later fell into the public domain."

 Character history

 The Green Turtle aided the Chinese in guerrilla warfare against the Japanese invaders in World War II.
 He wore a green cowl and a cloak with a turtle-shell design.
 Most origin stories around the comic say that Hing initially wanted to make him an overtly Chinese hero, but his publisher would not allow this, believing there would not be a sufficient market for an Asian superhero, so Hing never drew the character without his mask.
 He had a sidekick, Burma Boy, a young beggar whom the Green Turtle rescued from execution by the Japanese army.
-He also had a manservant, Wun Too.
+He also had a manservant, Wun-Too.

+Chinese people refer to it as Ching Quai (青龜), Green Turtle in Mandarin Chinese.

-The Green Turtle's secret identity was never revealed, and readers never saw the character's face without a mask, until a reboot presented Hank Chu's face, identity, and origin story.
+The Green Turtle's secret identity was never revealed, and readers never saw the character's face without a mask, Gene Luen Yang's The Shadow Hero gives him the identity of Chinese-American Hank Chu living in the Chinatown of a fictional California city of San Incendio.

 Powers and abilities

 The Green Turtle as originally written has no special powers but is a skilled fighter and flies a high-tech Turtle Plane.
 He wears a large, flowing cape with a green turtle emblem, and is occasionally depicted with a huge, shadowy, black turtle silhouette rearing behind him.
 Though the significance of this is never established in the original series, it could be a visual reference to the Black Tortoise of Chinese mythology.
+He also carries a rope tied to his waist, which he uses to jump onto enemies.
+In addition, he has a jade dagger in a sheath at his side, though he is never shown wielding it.